daptin/daptin/docs_markdown/docs/actions/examples.md

 Use action to expose endpoints for your forms and processes.
 Here is an example of creating a "/action/project/new_task" API:

-!!! example"New task action YAML"
+!!! example "New task action YAML"
     ```yaml
     Actions:
     - Name: new_task